This default is destroying my credit score – how do I get rid of it? This is a very common question!

 “I agree with the default, but six years!
 That’s ages!”

 If you just had a temporary problem, perhaps you lost your job, or couldn’t work when you were unwell, but after a year you were sorted and back making payments it can seem very hard for this black mark to stay on your credit file for so long.

-Unfortunately there is nothing you can do to make the default go away sooner.
+There is nothing you can do to make the default go away sooner.
 You can add a Note to your credit file, which explains why the problem arose.
 And as the default gets older, some lenders will be less worried about it.
 But for some creditors, eg many high street mortgage lenders, any default, even five years ago, may result in a rejection.

 “The default was added very late”

 The principles that govern what should be reported to the credit reference agencies say that a default should normally be when you are 3-6 months in arrears compared to what your normal payments would have been.

 If a creditor has added a default later than this, it won’t be deleted, but it should be changed to be earlier so it will drop off your file sooner.
 See my article “What should the default date for a debt be?” which describes how to get your record corrected.